Tablerase/42_Projects/Projects/CPP_Modules/cpp-exercices.md

 In contrast, scalar types can include not only primitive types but also other data types like enumerated types or user-defined types that can represent single values.

 In summary, all primitive types are scalar types, but not all scalar types are primitive types.

+### Special values

+Special values are values that have a special meaning in the context of a program.
+They are often used to represent exceptional or undefined conditions, such as errors or missing data.
+Some common examples of special values include:

+- `nanf`: Not a number (float)
+  - represents a value that is not a number in case of undefined operations
+- `+inff`: Infinity (float)
+- `-inff`: Negative infinity (float)

+- `nan`: Not a number (double)
+- `+inf`: Infinity (double)
+- `-inf`: Negative infinity (double)